 Natural look with oiled effect

-Difficult wiping operation for application on terraces and claddings
+Difficult wiping required for application on terraces and claddings

 Both the oil and the saturator work by penetration, allow for a very high quality finish, and are good solutions if you want to use an environmentally friendly product.
 However, it turns out that the saturator will require less frequent and easier maintenance if necessary.